 Although the constitutionality of a national bank was affirmed during Washington's administration, Congress allowed its charter to lapse in 1811.
 The building then was purchased by the prosperous trader and financier Stephen Girard—who in 1807 had become Philadelphia's first millionaire—and served as a private bank until 1929.
 The National Park Service obtained the building in 1955, and restored its 18th century exterior in the 1970s.

-The financial crisis [that accompanied] experienced in the War of 1812 re-convinced Congress of the need for a national Bank.
-Opened first in Carpenters' Hall in1817, the Second National Bank moved into a new Greek Revival buildling, graced with more conservative Doric columns, in 1824.
+The financial crisis experienced in the War of 1812 re-convinced Congress of the need for a national bank.
+Opened first in Carpenters' Hall in 1817, the Second National Bank moved into a new Greek Revival buildling, graced with more conservative Doric columns, in 1824.
 The power it developed under Nicholas Biddle again met political resistance, and although Congress re-chartered it in 1832, President Andrew Jackson vetoed the bill.
 Biddle chartered it as a state bank, but it failed in 1841.
 The Second Bank building became the U.S. Custom House, and continued in that use until 1934.